 America’s first responders; our police officers, firefighters, doctors, nurses, and more are all to be commended during this unprecedented time for our country, and the world as a whole.

 In this list, it’s important that we don’t forget the everyday heroes that continue to do the jobs that help to keep society, and civilization as a whole, running.
 The grocery store workers, pharmacists, food delivery workers, and, of course, the garbage collectors.

-Here at Rubicon®, a technology company born in the waste and recycling industry, we have close relationships with more than 7,000 independent haulers; the men and women who are continuing to pick up and dispose of our waste and recycling despite the dangers imposed by the novel coronavirus.
+Here at Rubicon®, a software company born in the waste and recycling industry, we have close relationships with more than 7,000 independent haulers; the men and women who are continuing to pick up and dispose of our waste and recycling despite the dangers imposed by the novel coronavirus.
 For this, we want to say a special thank you to all of the workers who keep these essential services going, each and every day.

 Over the past nine months, Rubicon has profiled dozens of our independent hauler partners in an interview series that we call the “Haul of Fame.”
 In the series you can read stories from haulers from all over the United States—some are funny, some are fascinating, all are unique.

 Even before the current coronavirus disease (COVID-19) started to manifest, the sanitation industry was consistently ranked as one of the most dangerous jobs in the world.
 Garbage collectors and other sanitation workers are selfless in their desire to perform an essential service despite the potential high risks to themselves.